Andy-Robertson/rock-paper-scissors/README.md

 # rock-paper-scissors

 A small game of rock paper scissors developed during The Oden Project full-stack curriculum.

-This file is the first implementation (part 1) of the code required to play the game however I plan to develop a UI, for now, type "game()" in a browser dev console to play.
+UPDATE(02/07/20): I am currently working on a web interface so expect an updated version soon!